openmultiplayer/web/docs/scripting/callbacks/OnPlayerDisconnect.md

 Some functions might not work correctly when used in this callback because the player is already disconnected when the callback is called.
 This means that you can't get unambiguous information from functions like GetPlayerIp and GetPlayerPos.

 :::

+## Related Callbacks

+The following callbacks might be useful, as they're related to this callback in one way or another.

+- [OnPlayerConnect](OnPlayerConnect): This callback is called when a player connects to the server.
+- [OnIncomingConnection](OnIncomingConnection): This callback is called when a player is attempting to connect to the server.
+- [OnPlayerFinishedDownloading](OnPlayerFinishedDownloading): This callback is called when a player finishes downloading custom models.